yassinecc/articles/articleStripe.md

 There are pros and cons to each path, mainly revolving around the fact that the React Native library from Tipsi has not been publicly approved by Stripe, although you can see into its source code that it does act as a wrapper around Stripe's mobile SDKs.
 There are rumours going around about Stripe possibly releasing its own official React Native module, however this has not been confirmed.
 In the rest of this tutorial we are going to use the `tipsi-stripe` library.

-Navigate to your app's root directory and install the package:
+Navigate to your application's root directory and install the package:

 ```
 yarn add tipsi-stripe